 Paradigm Group, an innovative South African-based information and communications technology (ICT) company, today announced the fleet and loyalty modules of its new generation and locally-developed retail and commercial platform – Payment24.

-Payment24 is a very light infrastructure, low cost, hardware agnostic and open platform based on Microsoft technology, which provides innovative technology-based payment solutions that are initially focused on fleet fuel management, fleet card systems for oil companies and auto dealerships.
+Payment24 is a very light infrastructure, low-cost, hardware agnostic and open platform based on Microsoft technology, which provides innovative technology-based payment solutions that are initially focused on fleet fuel management, and fleet card systems for oil companies and auto dealerships.

 “We own the intellectual property for this software, which therefore resides in South Africa and, the majority of the software development has also been done in this country by our own staff,” concluded Rahil.
 “To date, we already have live pilots with two large retail fuel companies in South Africa and Mauritius with another in Namibia going live in Q4; and, there are many more installations and clients waiting in the wings for this solution.
 These initial modules are the key ones, but there will be more value-add modules to follow over the coming months.”

 Other modules that will be released at a later date include prepaid services, eWallet, eCouponing, and customer engagement capabilities such as Bluetooth Beacons & Geo-Fencing, which are used to interact in real-time with customers within a retail environment.